-At The Law Offices of Thomas Maronick Jr LLC, we pride ourselves on aggressively defending the rights of clients who have been arrested in Maryland.
+At Maronick Law LLC, we pride ourselves on aggressively defending the rights of clients who have been arrested in Maryland.
 Even if you are from another state, we will work with you to see that the charges are minimized or dismissed whenever possible.
 While you should know the laws of the state to which you are traveling, when issues arise, our firm can step in.

 It is important not to ignore the charges just because you are from another state.
 Do not hesitate to contact us about your Maryland arrest today at 410-885-1775.

 If you are arrested on suspicion of drunk driving, it is essential to enlist a lawyer, as your driver’s license in your home state may be in jeopardy.
 Driver’s license suspension is just one of the consequences of driving under the influence (DUI), along with monetary fines and potential jail time.
 Drivers who hold a commercial driver’s license (CDL) are especially at risk, since that license is the key to their livelihood.